ethereum/go-ethereum/MEV_spec_v0_2.md

 ### Full block submission

-A proposal to allow MEV-Geth accepting fully constructed blocks as well as bundles is considered for inclusion in v0.2.
+A proposal to allow MEV-Geth accepting fully constructed blocks as well as bundles is considered for inclusion in next versions.

-### Contract coinbase payments via proxy payment contract

-A purposefully crafted proxy payment contract is proposed as a requirement and the only payment method considered for `MEV equivalent gas price` calculation.

-### Web sockets endpoints

-A web socket endpoint for bundles submission is considered as a replacement to the current HTTP enpoints.

 ## Backwards Compatibility

-This change is not affecting consensus and is fully backwards compatible.
+This change is not affecting consensus and is fully compatible with Ethereum specification.

+Bundle formats are not backwards compatible and the v0.2 bundles would be rejected by v0.1 MEV clients.

 ## Security Considerations

-`MevBundles` that are awaiting future blocks must be stored by the miner's node and it is important to ensure that there is a mechanism to ensure that the storage is limits are not exceeded (whether they are store in memory or persisted).
+`MEV bundles` that are awaiting future blocks must be stored by the node to ensure that the storage limits are not exceeded (whether they are store in memory or persisted).